 On the other hand, when you apply your makeup, you want to do it in a downward motion so your makeup stays on your skin and doesn’t get absorbed by your skin too much.

-I used to like to touch my pimples and my mother really hate it.
+I used to like to touch my pimples and my mother really hates it.
 It’s really bad to squeeze pimples because this way you’ll only spread the infection further on your face.
 Instead, use special acne treatments such as salicylic acid directly on spots.
 We have this kind of oil at home that I apply on my pimple so the pimple won’t become inflamed and it can also remove acne scars slowly.

 Avoid using oils